pyiron/pyiron/docs/source/installation.rst

    > yes
    > exit()

-The configuration does the following steps in the background:
+This command does the following steps in the background:

 * Create an :code:`~/.pyiron` config file – with the default settings (for simple installations)

 * Create an :code:`~/pyiron/projects` directory – pyiron can only execute calculation within this project directory to prevent any interference, with other tools or simulation management solutions.

 * Create an :code:`~/pyiron/resources` directory – this directory includes the link to the executables and potentials, sorted by code.
-The potentials for lammps are inside :code:`pyiron_lammps` and those for vasp can be placed in :code:`pyiron_vasp`.

 ***************************************
 Demonstration and Training environments
 ***************************************
-cloud solutions
+For workshops, tutorials and lectures it is sometimes necessary to setup multiple computers with very similar configurations and depending on the conference location internet access might be limited.
+For these cases pyiron provides setup instructions for demonstration and training environments. cloud solutions
 ===============
 You can test pyiron on `Mybinder.org (beta) <https://mybinder.org/v2/gh/pyiron/pyiron/master?urlpath=lab>`_, without the need of a local installation.
-This installation comes with the following limitations:

-* No `VASP <https://www.vasp.at>`_ license, DFT calculation can be imported and loaded but the execution is disabled.

-* No visualization of atomistic structures using `NGLview <https://github.com/arose/nglview>`_.

-* Only temporary data storage, when you leave your session on `Mybinder.org (beta) <https://mybinder.org/v2/gh/pyiron/pyiron/master?urlpath=lab>`_ the environment is reset.

-The `Mybinder service <https://mybinder.org>`_ is the most flexible way to test pyiron and get a first impression.
-`Start pyiron on MyBinder.org to test your first pyiron examples. <https://mybinder.org/v2/gh/pyiron/pyiron/master?urlpath=lab>`_
+It is a flexible way to get a first impression of pyiron but it does not provide any permanent storage by default.
+In addition loading the pyiron environment on mybinder can take 5 to 15 minutes in case a new docker container needs to be build.
+Finally sessions on mybinder are limited in duration, depending on the load of the public mybinder service your instance might be turned off when inactive.
+In particular during presentations which consist of a slide based introduction followed by an interactive tutorial the mybinder instance might be shutdown if it is idle for too long.

 Docker container
 ================